gmlewis/go-reticulum/wago-analysis.md

 # Wago-powered WebAssembly plugins for go-reticulum / go-nomadnet

-**Analysis only — no code has been written or merged.
-Preserved 2026-09-09 for future revisit.**
+**Analysis only — no code has been written or merged.**

+- Original feasibility pass preserved **2026-09-09** (sections 1–9).
+- Independent re-review completed **2026-09-11** (section 10): architecture
+  recommendation still stands; several facts were corrected and several new integration opportunities were found.
+Read §10 before acting on §1–9.

 This document records a feasibility analysis of supporting sandboxed WebAssembly plugins in `go-reticulum` and `go-nomadnet`, using